Get to know PeekMed

 Digital Templating: Always updated

-Augmented reality: What Orthopedics can learn from Pokemon GO?
+Augmented reality: What orthopedics can learn from Pokemon GO?

 Augmented reality is a display technology that combines the real world with the virtual world.
 It allows digital images or preoperative planning information to be combined with the surgeon’s view of the real world.

 AR can increase the surgeon’s view of unexposed bones and other tissues during surgery while using less invasive techniques.
+Structures once only seen invasively or through 2D pictures — such as ligaments or bones — become 3D images projected onto patients.

 PACS: Access files anywhere